keu/docs/learn/airflow-fivetran.md

 2. Click on **Admin** -> **Connections** -> **+** to create a new connection.

 3. Name your connection `fivetran_conn` and select the **Fivetran** connection type.
 Provide your Fivetran API Key and Fivetran API Secret.
-If the connection type does not show up, double check that you added the Fivetran provider to your `requirements.txt` file prior to last starting your Airflow instance.
+If the connection type does not show up, try restarting your Airflow instance with `astro dev restart` to ensure the contents of `requirements.txt` have been installed.

     ![Fivetran connection](/img/guides/fivetran_airflow_connection.png)